jkeus/zomboogie/README.md

 Also, massive shoutout to [Camellia](https://www.youtube.com/channel/UCV4ggxLd_Vz-I-ePGSKfFog) for the music and [Pixel-boy](https://x.com/2Pblog1) for the assets!

+If you are only interested in playing, downlaod just the builds foler and run the .exe, thank you!

 ## Demo Video

 Watch a demo video below!